sstsimulator/sst-elements/src/sst/elements/ember/examples/QuickStart.md

 This guide gives a simple example of how to create a simple Motif run a simulation.

 First ensure SST-core and SST-elements are properly installed on your machine.
-For download and installation see [SST-Downloads].
+For download and installation see [SST-Downloads](http://sst-simulator.org/SSTPages/SSTMainDownloads/).

 Navigate to `sst-elements/src/elements/ember` inside the sst-elements library.
 First, create a new directory to hold our example Motif.